Some people, including trainers, still think that sit up is solely for targeting the fat in the abdominal area.

 Do sit ups burn belly fat?
 The simple answer is no.

-The next question you should be asking now is how to burn belly fat?
-The following is a link which goes to much more detail:
+The next question you should be asking now is, how to burn belly fat?
+The following is a link that goes to much more detail:

 You can’t target which part of fat to lose.
 So, if a trainer suggests otherwise, run for the hills.
 Sit-ups will NOT burn belly fat; it is only part of the equation.
 Incorporating cardio, strength training, and diet will get you the maximum chance of success.